 Do you offer a transition program for the 4 year old kindergarten groups?
 For the first few weeks of term 1 we will not be offering a full 15 hour program.
 A transition program is offered during this time to ensure a smooth transition for the children into the kindergarten setting.
 This enables both staff and children to become accustomed to each other and the children to their new surroundings.

 How can parents be involved at kindergarten?
 Parent involvement is encouraged and valued at Lipscombe Park Kindergarten.
 Parents can help with kindergarten duty, library borrowing, reading stories, helping with activities, or joining the Committee of Management.
 You will need to provide a Working with Children Check and comply with current Public Health Orders pertaining to all Early Learning Centres.

-Are there incursions or excursions at kindergarten?
+Are there in service events or excursions at kindergarten?
 In each term throughout the year there will be several incursions and events at kindergarten as well as excursions for our 4 year old groups.
 Please have a look at our activities calendar to see the type of activities that are happening at kindergarten each term.

 Does the kindergarten have a uniform?
 We encourage parents to purchase new or second-hand uniforms for your child to wear while attending kindergarten.
-The uniform consists of windcheaters, hoodies, t-shirts and hats.
+The uniform consists of windcheaters, hoodies and t-shirts.
 The uniform is not compulsory but does save wear and tear on your child's clothes.
 Uniform orders are placed with the supplier twice a year, after the AGM & Parent Information Night and in term 1 - please click here for a copy of our order form.
 Second hand uniforms are also available for a gold coin donation - availability of sizes and colours for second hand uniforms are limited based on donated items from kindergarten families.